Paying your tuition fees

 Choose from one of 24 currencies.
 It will be commission-free with no additional bank charges.

-If your local currency isn’t available you might need to make a Euro or US dollar transfer, which might mean paying a local bank charge.
+If your local currency is not available you may need to make a Euro or US dollar transfer, which may mean paying a local bank charge.

 If you have an online bank account you will be able to complete the transaction online.
-If you don’t have an online bank account, you can get printed instructions from StudentPay, which you can then pass to your local bank to complete the bank transfer.
+If you do not have an online bank account, you can get printed instructions from StudentPay, which you can then pass to your local bank to complete the bank transfer.

-You should get a confirmation email – and we’ll get a copy of it too - once the payment has successfully completed.
+You will receive a confirmation email once the payment has successfully completed.

-If you have any questions about the online bank transfer, email email@example.com.
+If you have any questions about the online bank transfer, email us at email@example.com

 There are several simple but important steps involved with paying by bank transfer.